 - We don’t have good information on the first condition.
 We don’t know how many cases of COVID are showing symptoms or not.

 - We do have information for testing.
 Information for the county of Wharton is drawn from the Texas Department of State Health Services and the Wharton County Office of Emergency Management.
 Pastor Lutjens has a spreadsheet that tracks this data for Wharton and several surrounding counties.
-You can download a copy of that sheet HERE

 - A group of hospitals that include CHI St. Luke’s, Harris Health System, Houston Methodist, MD Anderson, Memorial Hermann, Texas Children’s, and UTMB put out a daily report that includes the capacity of the ICUs, and the number and percentage of COVID cases they are treating.